Home Firm Overview Practice Areas Deportation Help Links Consultation Contact Us

 1. Cancellation of Removal

-This is an important legal remedy for both permanent and non-permanent residents who are in immigration court removal/deportation proceedings.
-This important form of relief is available for lawful permanent residents who have resided continuously in the U.S. for at least five (5) years as permanent residents and have resided continuously in the U.S. in any lawful status for at least seven (7) years.
-The alien must essentially demonstrate that there are more positive factors than negatives to justify being allowed to stay in the United States.
-In addition, a lawful permanent resident must not have been convicted of an aggravated felony.
+This is an important legal relief for both permanent and non-permanent residents who are in removal/deportation proceedings.
+This form of relief is available for lawful permanent residents who have resided continuously in the U.S. for at least five (5) years as permanent residents and have resided continuously in the U.S. after admission in any lawful status for at least seven (7) years.
+In addition, the alien must essentially demonstrate that there are more positive than negative factors to justify being allowed to stay in the United States.
+Finally, a lawful permanent resident must not have been convicted of an aggravated felony.

 In order for a nonresident to qualify for Cancellation of Removal for Non Permanent Residents, an alien must have resided in the U.S. continuously for ten (10) years after entering the United States without inspection, (illegally).
-The alien must establish good moral character during the 10 year period preceding the decision made , The alien must also demonstrate that his/her removal would result in exceptional and extremely unusual hardship to a qualifying relatives, a US citizen or lawful permanent resident parent, spouse or child residing in the U.S. The hardship requirement is a very difficult standard to meet and aliens are encourage to retain an experience attorney to help they in removal proceedings.
+The alien must establish good moral character during the 10 year period preceding the date the application for this relief was filed with the immigration court.
+The alien must also demonstrate that his/her removal would result in exceptional and extremely unusual hardship to a qualifying relative(s), such as a U.S. citizen or lawful permanent resident parent, spouse or child residing in the U.S. The hardship requirement is a very difficult standard to meet and aliens are encouraged to consult an experienced attorney to evaluate whether they are eligible for this and any other relief.

 2. Adjustment of Status